 Download and install the vCenter Server root CA certificate on each client machine.

-Refer to the VMware knowledge base article How to download and install vCenter Server root certificates.
+For Windows and Mac, refer to the VMware knowledge base article: How to download and install vCenter Server root certificates.

 Replace the VIP certificate used for the Supervisor with a certificate signed by a CA each client machine trusts.